-Sarah Palin: Julian Assange ‘All About Freedom’ – Pamela Anderson Hopes Kanye West Can Free WikiLeaks Leader
+Sarah Palin: Julian Assange ‘All About Freedom,’ Pamela Anderson Hopes Kanye West Can Free WikiLeaks Leader

 Palin started off by acknowledging that she and Assange “do have a lot history.”
 The two had previously publicly feuded back in 2008 after WikiLeaks posted online data from Palin’s private email account.
 In 2010, she even called Assange “an anti-American operative with blood on his hands” for leaking diplomatic cables and called for WikiLeaks to be shut down.

-All of those issues quickly became water under the bridge after WikiLeaks publishing hacked emails from the Democratic National Committee and Hillary Clinton campaign chairman John Podesta during the 2016 election.
+All of those issues quickly became water under the bridge after WikiLeaks published hacked emails from the Democratic National Committee and Hillary Clinton campaign chairman John Podesta during the 2016 election.

 “Exposing the truth re: the Left having been oh-so-guilty of atrocious actions and attitudes of which they’ve falsely accused others,” Palin wrote on Facebook.

 “The media collusion that hid what many on the Left have been supporting is shocking.
 This important information that finally opened people’s eyes to Democrat candidates and operatives would not have been exposed were it not for Julian Assange.”

 Fast forward to 2018 and Palin admits that she was “ticked off” at first, but the release of Hillary’s emails made her realize what Assange’s “agenda” was.